 Terminology.
-Existing administrative procedures in California employ a wide variety of terminology to describe the parties and their pleadings.
-These include "accusation", "statement of issues", "order initiating investigation", "notice of defense", "appeal", "notice of adverse action", and "petition for hearing".
-The proposed law standardizes the terminology.
-The parties to an administrative adjudication are the agency and the respondent; their pleadings are the initial pleading and the responsive pleading.
+Existing administrative procedures in California employ a wide variety of terminology to describe the parties and their pleadings, and tend to be based on an accusatory or prosecutorial hearing model, e.g., "accusation," "statement of issues," "order initiating investigation," "notice of defense," "appeal," "notice of adverse action," and "petition for hearing."
+The proposed law standardizes terminology.
+The parties to an administrative adjudication are the agency and the respondent; their pleadings are the notice of commencement of proceeding and the response.
+These and other terms are made neutral to reflect the expanded application of the proposed law.

 Initiation of proceedings.
 The proposed law makes clear that a proceeding is initiated by the agency having jurisdiction over the matter, either on its own motion or in response to an application from a person.
 To encourage agency responsiveness to applications for agency action, the proposed law requires the agency within 30 days to acknowledge receipt of the application and provide contact information, and within 90 days to act on the application, either by granting or denying it or by commencing an adjudicative proceeding in response.
 The proposed law makes clear that a third party does not have a right to compel an agency to prosecute a case.
-An agency is permitted to modify these requirements by regulation, and a special statute may provide a different rule for a specific situation.
-67
+An agency is permitted to modify these requirements by regulation, and a special statute may provide a different rule for a specific situation.65